hillaryychan/COMP3141/notes/07_Static-Assurances-with-Types.md

 data PG
 data StudentID x = SID Int
 ```

+A **smart constructor** is a function that checks a condition in order to establish an invariant for a particular type.
+Since it is meant to replace a regular data constructor, we expect it to be *total*.

 We can define a **smart constructor** that specialises the type parameter: